What is a Credit Union?

 The National Credit Union Administration (NCUA), governed by a three-member board appointed by the President and confirmed by the U.S. Senate, is the independent federal agency that charters and supervises federal credit unions.
 NCUA, with the backing of the full faith and credit of the U.S. government, operates the National Credit Union Share Insurance Fund (NCUSIF), insuring the savings of 80 million account holders in all federal credit unions and many state-chartered credit unions.

-The Office of Financial and Insurance Regulation (OFIR) is responsible for the regulation of 191 credit unions, Blue Cross Blue Shield, 25 HMOs, 114 banks, 171 domestic insurance companies, 1,458 foreign insurance companies, 1,778 investment advisors, 1,969 securities broker-dealers, 194,835 insurance agents, 131,194 securities agents, 9,214 investment advisor representatives, 3,958 mortgage licensees and registrants, 656 deferred presentment companies and 2,387 other consumer finance-related entities.
+The Department of Insurance and Financial Services (DIFS) administers 29 public acts and regulates a variety of individual licensees and entities, including Blue Cross Blue Shield, 25 HMOs, 114 banks, 171 domestic insurance companies, 186 credit unions, 1,458 foreign insurance companies, 194,835 insurance agents, 3,958 mortgage licensees and regiatrants, 656 deferred presentment companies and 2,387 other consumer finance-related entities.

 Michigan is the first state to coordinate the regulatory efforts of the financial institutions, insurance, and securities industries under the federal Financial Services Reform Act of 1999.